djacob65/RnmrQuant1D/README.md

 ### Note

-The source code is currently hosted on another repository with private access for sharing to authorized members.
+The source code is currently hosted on a [bitbucket repository](https://bitbucket.org/daniel_jacob/rnmrquant1d/) with private access for sharing to authorized members.
 When the embargo period is over, the source code will be available here.
 Thank you for your understanding.

 <br>